Orlando-Villanueva/daily-proverbs-bot/README.md

 ## Features

 - **Daily Verse Posting**: Automatically posts a random verse from the Book of Proverbs at scheduled times.
-- **Customizable Schedule**: Easily modify the posting schedule to fit your needs.
 - **Environment Variables**: Uses a `.env` file to securely manage API credentials.

 ## Technologies Used